BR19-gh/online-store-billing-system/README.md

 	"statCode": 200"
 	}
 	```
-	or some foJSONof json if fails according to the error, like if the id was not found:
+	or some form of JSON if fails according to the error, like if the id was not found:
 	```json
 	{
 	"msg": "Error 404: storeNum:{storeNum} was not updated because it didn't have a record before (maybe first time adding?) ",